ajaylakhani/bluesky-connect-chrome-extension/README.md

 *(Coming soon)*

 ### Manual Installation
+1. Visit [https://ajaylakhani.co.uk/bluesky-connect-chrome-extension/](https://ajaylakhani.co.uk/bluesky-connect-chrome-extension/) for the latest installation instructions
-1. Download the latest release from the [Releases page](https://github.com/ajaylakhani/bluesky-connect/releases)
+2. Download the latest release from the [Releases page](https://github.com/ajaylakhani/bluesky-connect/releases)
-2. Follow the detailed instructions in our [Installation Guide](INSTALL.md)
+3. Follow the detailed instructions in our [Installation Guide](INSTALL.md)

 For more installation options, see our comprehensive [Installation Guide](INSTALL.md).